keu/docs/software/upgrade-to-0-28.md

 `brew install astronomer/tap/astro@0.28`

-Earlier versions of the Astronomer CLI are backwards incompatible with Astronomer v0.28.
-All team members within your organization must upgrade the Astronomer CLI individually before taking any further action on the platform or in a local Airflow environment.
+Earlier versions of the Astro CLI are backwards incompatible with Astronomer v0.28.
+All team members within your organization must upgrade the Astro CLI individually before taking any further action on the platform or in a local Airflow environment.
 For a detailed breakdown of CLI changes between versions, refer to the [CLI Release Notes](cli-release-notes.md).
-For detailed install guidelines and more information on the Astronomer CLI, refer to [Astronomer CLI Quickstart](cli-quickstart.md).
+For detailed install guidelines and more information on the Astro CLI, refer to [Astro CLI Quickstart](cli-quickstart.md).

 ## Roll Back to Software v0.25